 The three day conference will be available free of charge for up to 30 students studying an architecture, planning or heritage-led degree, from across the UK and Ireland.
 Applications in previous years have seen a wide range of disciplines coming together to give a new and refreshing outlook on conservation issues in the built heritage sector.

 The programme will include lectures from architects, historians and members of the local councils; as well as site visits, access to unique historic venues, and food and entertainment.
-The outline programme is as follows*:
+View the full programme here.

-Some of our speakers include: Miriam Delaney, Professor Alistair Rowan, Marcus Patton OBE, Dr Connie Gerrow, Nicola McVeigh, Emma McGarrity, Kevin Mulligan, Michael O’Neill, Mary McAuliffe, Liam Mulligan, Dr Neil Galway.
+Some of our speakers include: Miriam Delaney, Professor Alistair Rowan, Marcus Patton OBE, Dr Connie Gerrow, Nicola McVeigh, Emma McGarrity, Kevin Mulligan, Michael O’Neill, Mary McAuliffe, Dr Neil Galway.

 An attendee at our previous Summer School gave us the following feedback: